Lawlez/myOSWE/htb/challanges/forensic/oBfsC4t10n/oBfsC4t10n.md

 end if
 ```

+> "_Setting AccessVBOM to 1 allows to access the VBA Object Model_"

-Then he 'weakens the target' by eabling a DWORD in the Path he found before.
+Then he 'weakens the target' by setting the AccessVBOM to 1, thus enabling all acces to VBA Object Model.

 ```VB
 ' Weaken the target
 WshShell.RegWrite RegPath, 1, ""REG_DWORD""
 ```

-Then he gets to the juicy part, the macro is ran inside what seems to be an excel workbook.
+Then he gets to the juicy part.
+To Exploit the Security setting he just turned off, he creates a new Excel Workboo, with macros of course.
-He proceeds to add some Assembly Code.
+He then proceeds to add VBComponents to the Excel, allowing him to add an Assembly Code Module.

 ```VB
 ' Run the macro